MCV-Software/socializer/README.md

 ### Working with songs

-If you want to play or view your audio's details, you'll have to navigate to the tree view, and, using the down arrow, look for "my audios".
+If you want to play or view  audio's details, you'll have to navigate to the tree view, and, using the down arrow, look for "my audios", "popular audios" or "Recommendations".
 You will see two more buttons, play and play all.
 The play button will play the currently selected audio, and the play all button is not implemented yet.
 You can go to the song's list, look for a desired song and press the play button, or Ctrl+return, which is a keyboard shorcut.

 You can play audio from any buffer, just press ctrl+return for making the audio playback possible.